AutoGain: Gain Function Adaptation with Submovement Efficiency Optimization: Study 2: Gain Function For An Emerging Device

 \subsection{Apparatus}

 The experiment was coded in C++ and run on the same computer as in Study 1.
+The cursor was controlled using mid-air hand movements tracked by a Leap Motion controller, (software version 2.3.1+31549).
 We used the Leap Motion in ``Robust tracking mode'' and smoothened its raw input using the \texttt{1~\euro~filter} \cite{casiez20121}.
 Following Casiez \etal{}'s tuning guidelines, we used $10^{-5}$ for minimum cutoff frequency and 0.05 for beta parameter.

-The change rate parameter $C$ was set to 3.6$\times10^{-5}$~mm$^{-1}$ after pilot tests; this is lower than Study 1 to account for the possible harder learning of the input method, compared to traditional trackpad input.
+For \golfpart, the change rate parameter $C$ was set to 3.6$\times10^{-5}$~mm$^{-1}$ after pilot tests; this is lower than Study 1 to account for the possible harder learning and increased positional noise, compared to traditional trackpad input.
 We again set the processing noise parameter of the Kalman filter at 0.2, and the sensor noise parameter as 40.0.
 The refresh rate of the display was 60 fps.

-For dynamic tracking of moving hands, the spatial resolution of Leap Motion controller was reported at around 0.7 mm \cite{weichert2013analysis}.
-Therefore, to avoid being sensitive to noise, we discretized the range of input speeds into bins of 1 mm/count (0.06 m/s considering Leap Motion's 60Hz frequency).
+For dynamic tracking of moving hands, the spatial resolution of the Leap Motion controller was reported at around 0.7 mm \cite{weichert2013analysis}.
+Therefore, to avoid being sensitive to noise, we discretized the range of input speeds into bins of 0.06 m/s (1 mm/count, considering Leap Motion's 60Hz frequency).

+For \sigpart, we could not reuse the function parameters from \cite{liu15} as their use-case was significantly different: participants were standing, the task was performed on a large display, participants had less training (36 trials), clicking and clutching were triggered by hand gestures with inconsistent recognition accuracy, etc. We adapted the tuning recommendations from \cite{nancel15} and obtained the following parameters: $G_{min}= 0.48$, $G_{max}=2.93$, $V_{inf}= 0.219$, $\lambda=12.54$. \todo{Are Gs expressed in mm-on-screen per mm-in-real-life?}